ArondilBe/monorepo-package-generator/README.md

       - [Files](#files)
       - [Code conventions](#code-conventions)

-## About package-generator
+## About tre package

-The package package-generator's goal is to standardize and ease the way of creating packages in monorepo.
+The package @arondilbe/monorepo-package-generator's goal is to standardize and ease the way of creating packages in monorepo.
 It allows the user to generate new packages based on sample models.
 All this, based on a configuration file.

 ## How to generate package